networktocode/diffsync/examples/05-nautobot-peeringdb/README.md

 > The source code for this example is in Github in the [examples/05-nautobot-peeringdb/](https://github.com/networktocode/diffsync/tree/main/examples/05-nautobot-peeringdb) directory.

-## Get PeeringDB API Key
+## Get PeeringDB API Key (optional)

-To ensure a good performance from PeeringDB API, you should request a provide an API Key: https://docs.peeringdb.com/howto/api_keys/
+To ensure a good performance from PeeringDB API, you should provide an API Key: https://docs.peeringdb.com/howto/api_keys/

 Then, copy the example `creds.example.env` into `creds.env`, and place your new API Key.